ahmadawais/WPGulp/ReadMe.md

 ![](https://i.imgur.com/zzoByRC.png)

 ## What Can WPGulp Do?
- 1. Sass to CSS conversion
- 2. JS concatenation
- 3. Watch files
- 4. Live reloads browser with BrowserSync
+1. Live reloads browser with BrowserSync
+2. CSS: Sass to CSS conversion, Autoprixing, Sourcemaps, CSS minification.
+3. JS: Concatenates & uglifies Vendor and Custom JS files.
+4. Images: Minifies PNG, JPEG, GIF and SVG images.
+5. Watches files for changes in CSS or JS

 ##Implementations